GabrielSalla/spark_read_schema_compatible/README.md

-# Spark read schema compatible
+# Reading data with different schemas using Spark
 If you got to this repository, you were, probably, searching for something like **"how to read parquet files with different schemas using spark"**.
 I'm betting on this because I, myself, searched for it multiple times before.

 Here's the problem: there're some parquet files somewhere and I want to read them.
 If, for some reason there're files with mismatched schemas, Spark doesn't know how to read them.
 An example is a file where a column is of type `int` and another file where this same column is of type `long`.